konrad-dot-exe/IGD_project1/DOCS/SCENES/CAMPAIGN.md

 - Campaign mode support:
   - `ShowCampaign(int score, int roundsCompleted, float timeSeconds)`: Shows campaign endscreen
   - "Continue" button: Starts next level (hidden when all levels complete)
-  - "Back to Map" button: Returns to campaign map
+  - "Back to Map" button: Returns to campaign map or level picker based on completion status
   - Button state: Continue button only shown if next level exists
+  - Level complete sound: Plays when level completes (not on game over)
+- Navigation logic:
+  - When all levels in node are complete: "Back to Map" navigates to campaign map
+  - When levels remain: "Back to Map" navigates to level picker for current node
 - Integration:
   - Auto-detects campaign mode
   - Shows appropriate buttons based on context
+  - Displays "Level Score" and "Level Time" (per-level stats)

 #### CampaignDebugPanel (`Assets/Scripts/UI/CampaignDebugPanel.cs`)